1918 United Kingdom general election in Scotland

-A general election was held in the United Kingdom in 1918, and all 74 seats in Scotland were contested.
 The election was called immediately after the Armistice with Germany which ended the First World War, and was held on Saturday, 14 December 1918.
 The governing coalition, under Prime Minister David Lloyd George, sent letters of endorsement to candidates who supported the coalition government, these being primarily Conservatives and Unionists and Coalition Liberals.
 These were nicknamed "Coalition Coupons", and led to the election being known as the "coupon election".